FirasBDarwish/firasbdarwish.github.io/_posts/2025-09-01-reseacher_or_salesman.md

 ---
 layout: post
-title: "Am I a Researcher or Salesperson?"
+title: "Am I a Researcher or a Salesperson?"
 date: 2025-09-01
 description: Can you sell your ideas?
 tags: random